panzhiyi/CC4S/ReadMe.md

 ```
 sh train_seg_SS_stage2.sh
 ```
-Evaluate is teh same as before.
+Evaluate is the same as before.